 They’re Either Constantly Pivoting or Should Be

-If you’re not hearing what’s changing in your strategy regularly, one of two things is happening.
+If you’re not hearing what’s changing in your digital marketing strategy regularly, one of two things is happening.
 Either they’re not changing anything, which means you’re not going to improve your results, or they’re simply not telling you what they’re doing.
 The latter may be because they’re afraid you’ll see their pivots as a failure when really, they’re an integral part of digital marketing, or it might be because they don’t see themselves as your partner.

 You Should Be Looped In